dmorrill10/brick_and_mortar/README.md

 Supported Systems
 -----------------

-Currently only targeted for Linux, and only tested on Ubuntu.
+Currently only targeted for *nix.
+Tested on Ubuntu and Mac OS X.

 Requirements